toinfinityai/infinity-datasets/fitness-lowlight/README.md

 ## Overview
 The Fitness Low-Light Dataset focuses on various challenging lighting scenarios within the home fitness and physical therapy context.
 The dataset includes videos of 3 different exercises being performed by diverse avatars in settings with low light and correspondingly low signal to noise ratio (SNR).
 The dataset introduces several output metrics that report brightness, contrast, and SNR associated with each frame.

-This dataset focuses on challenging lighting conditions, so other model confounds such as partially out-of-frame avatars and occlusion are excluded.
-Per other Infinity datasets, there is significant variation in parameters such as camera and avatar placement, avatar identity, exercise kinematic variation, and exercise rep cadence.

 ## Dataset Features
 - 120 videos spanning 3 exercises.
 - Varying low-light scene illumination.